 Connected (on-line) time: must be documented with an unaltered and system-generated report from the virtual school/program's computer system showing when the student was connected to the virtual curriculum.
-The system-generated documentation must also show "idle" time or automatically log off when a student is no longer actively attending courses (provide explanation/documentation).
+The system-generated documentation must also show "idle" time.
 Idle time entries of one (1) hour or more will not count toward virtual connected (on-line) attendance.

 Off-line time: (if any) should be documented by the student in the student's Academic Activity Log.
 This log should show the student's name, date of attendance, classes attended, and the amount of time the student was working off-line completing course requirements.
 The student's Academic Activity Log should be maintained and signed by the student.
-The student must certify that the amount of time reported as working off-line is true and accurate or if the student is less than 18 years old, the student's parent or guardian must sign and certify that the amount of time reported as working off-line is true and accurate.
-Activity logs must be signed by the parent or student before October 4.
+The student must certify that the amount of time reported as working off-line is true and accurate or if the student is less than 18 years old, the student's parent or guardian must sign and certify that the amount of time reported as working off-line is true and accurate or student before October 4.
 Off-line time will be disallowed for any student whose activity log is signed after that date.